tex216/Python-Based-Game/README.md

 # Python-based-game
+Clone of 2048 game:
-Mini-project from Principles of Computing class on Coursera Clone of 2048 game
+mini-project from Principles of Computing class on Coursera